tomas-bzdusek/research-website/content/authors/patrick/_index.md

 ---
 # Display name
-title: Tomáš Bzdušek, Dr.
+title: Patrick M. Lenggenhager
 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Group leader